 Kurtz previously served as the Maryland executive director of the Chesapeake Bay Foundation, and has also served as policy and government relations director for The Nature Conservancy in Maryland where he created and led advocacy campaigns leveraging strong relationships with partners and industry leaders to build support for policies regarding conservation and climate change in both the Maryland General Assembly and the DC City Council.

-Kurtz lives in Crownsville, Maryland with his wife, Samantha, and they are expecting their first child at the end of April.
+Kurtz lives in Crownsville, Maryland with his wife, Samantha, and their son.
 He holds a master's degree in public policy from George Mason University and a bachelor's degree in wildlife conservation from the University of Delaware.